OpenSourceEconomics/epp_topics/src/epp_topics/projects/setup/screencast/script.md

-# Script: Setting up projects
+# Script: Setting up a project

 There are no slides, just live demo